SGBC-IITM/DHARANI_data_tutorial/docs/Toolbox.md

 [Back]:README.md

+# Quick start
+Refer [Getting Started]

+[Getting Started]: Getting_started.md

 # Salient aspects
-Functionality is separated into different files:
+A simple flat organization is used for the python modules, which can be imported into the notebooks and used.
+Functionality is separated into the following modules:
-- Data access helpers (dharani_functions.py, allen_functions.py).
+- *Data* access helpers (dharani_functions.py, allen_functions.py).
-- Ontology management (ontology_handling.py).
+- *Ontology* management (ontology_handling.py).
-- Annotation processing (annotation_handling.py, annotation_morphing.py).
+- *Annotation* processing (annotation_handling.py, annotation_morphing.py).

+Utility modules used by the above:
 - Low-level image file access (image_access.py).
 - Notebook-specific display functions (nb_functions.py).
-- Utility scripts (make_listings.py).
+- Command line scripts (like `make_listings.py`).

 A uniform access layer is implemented for two distinct datasets ('dharani' and 'allen_devhuman').
 This is achieved through the `DharaniHelper` (dharani_functions.py) and `AllenHelper` (allen_functions.py) classes.